 Identity fraud is a game of cat-and-mouse.
 For every new technique you develop to keep bad actors out, they’ll come up with a new way of getting around it.

 A lot of those techniques are fairly rudimentary.
 But overall, fraud is getting harder to catch.
-Data from our Identity Fraud Report 2022 showed that the bar is getting higher.
-So while there might be more volume at the bottom end, what’s at the top is now more difficult to identify than ever before.
+Data from our Identity Fraud Report shows that the bar is getting higher.
+There’s now a greater volume of unsophisticated fraud, and the small volume of sophisticated fraud is more convincing than ever.

-One area where we’ve seen an increased volume of fraud over the last year is replay attacks.
+One area where we’ve seen an increased volume of fraud over the last year is replay attacks, which are a type of Man-in-the-Middle (MitM) attack.
 Simpler access to tools to perpetrate the fraud have enabled fraudsters to send the same fraudulent documents and biometrics repeatedly.
 Businesses need to be aware of these ‘brute force’ attacks, and have systems in place to defend against them.

 What are replay attacks?

 There are lots of different ways to perform a replay attack.
-Replay attacks can happen physically or digitally, and involve the same false information being resubmitted repeatedly.
+Replay attacks can happen physically or digitally, and involve the same false information being captured and resubmitted repeatedly.

 Physical attacks involve repeatedly submitting the same identity document, but with one detail changed each time.
+Fraudsters will often try to use falsified identification documents at an airport’s security checkpoint or fraudulent documents during an employee onboarding process.
 These can often be caught thanks to inconsistencies in formatting and data validation.

 How digital replay attacks work